Longford based, nationwide supporthello@purpletree.ie1800 787 333

 Some employers mention probation verbally during the interview or onboarding process but fail to include it in the written contract of employment.
 Without a written clause, the employer has no contractual basis for the probation period, and the protections they think they have simply do not exist.

-The Terms of Employment (Information) Acts 1994-2014 require employers to provide written terms within five days of commencement.
-Those terms should include the duration and conditions of any probation.
+Since the Employment (Miscellaneous Provisions) Act 2018 amended the Terms of Employment (Information) Acts, employers must provide written terms within five days of commencement.
+Those terms should include the duration and conditions of any probation, which the Transparent and Predictable Working Conditions Regulations 2022 added to the day-five statement.
 If an employer then tries to dismiss someone “on probation” but cannot point to a contract that establishes the probation, the WRC will take a dim view.

 Mistake 6: Extending Probation Without a Valid Reason